Everything you need to know about Aphids.

 *Tag monarch butterflies, so we know more about their whereabouts.

 *Buy a swan plant as a gift to a friend that has never raised monarchs before and one of your spare caterpillars to the plant.
 I’m sure they will soon become addicted!

 *If you think you haven’t got enough plants for your caterpillars, remove the eggs.
-An average swan plant of 30cm or 40cm would only feed one caterpillar.
-You need to have quite a few plants as spares when your raising monarch caterpillars.
+An average swan plant of 30 cm or 40 cm would only feed one caterpillar.
+You need to have quite a few plants as spares when you’re raising monarch caterpillars.